Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 The *single stack* approach shares its services and infrastructure **across all** environments (like test, staging and prod).
 To differentiate between environments at runtime, environment variables or similar mechanisms are used.

-In the context of a serverless app deployed on AWS, a single stack setup might configure a single Lambda Function with multiple aliases, an API Gateway with multiple stages, and DynamoDB service with multiple tables - all with the purpose of supporting multiple test, staging and production environments.
+In the context of a serverless app deployed on AWS, a single stack setup might configure a single Lambda Function with multiple aliases, an API Gateway with multiple stages, and a DynamoDB service with multiple tables - all with the purpose of supporting multiple test, staging and production environments.

 In contrast, a *multi-stack* approach uses a **separate** instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between them.